 Berkeley Afterschool and Club J offer a safe, affirming environment that allows all students to be their authentic selves.
 Youth will develop lasting relationships with peers and adults, building bridges with our community and beyond.
 We believe in a balance of structure and freedom, providing students with the opportunities for free play and organized activities.
 We encourage youth to explore their interests and passions, develop their voice, and grow as individuals.
 Every Friday, we rejoice together at the end of the week and celebrate Shabbat.

 Our staff is well trained in communication, conflict management, and lesson planning, and is here to support your child’s needs whether it be helping with homework, reading a story, painting, or playing an energetic game of soccer out in our yard.

 The JCC East Bay recognizes that all families have different needs, and we are committed to helping families pay for our high quality aftercare program.
-We use School and Student Services (SSS) for help in determining family needs for Financial Aid.
+Please complete this Financial Aid application form.